Neha-Pawar-100/Faasos-Data-Analysis/README.md

 DATA CLEANING AND DATA TRANSFORMATION:
 1) Handling Null Values and Blank Spaces : Handled null values and blank spaces with "Case Statement" to ensure that the data remains consistent and complete.
-2) Standardizing Data Formats : Transforming "order_date" column into hourly buckets by concatenating current hour with the next hour and extracted 'day of the week' from "order_date" column by using "dayname" function.
+2) Standardizing Data Formats : Transforming "order_date" column into hourly buckets by concatenating current hour with the next hour and extracted "day of the week" from "order_date" column by using "dayname" function.
 3) Converting Data Types : Converted data type by using "Cast" function.
-4) Data Aggregation : Aggregated data by using "Count", "Sum' , "Avg" functions for meaningful insights.
+4) Data Aggregation : Aggregated data by using "Count", "Sum" , "Avg" functions for meaningful insights.

 SQL TECHNIQUES:
 1) Advanced Queries : Used complex queries like CTEs (Common Table Expression), window functions and conditional aggregations.